-You can share a photo of the Citroen DS5 of Facebook, and you're probably going to have a pretty hot "Like" button, thanks to the extravagant design and the big wheels, but there's much more to this car than just that.
+You can share a photo of the Citroen DS5 of Facebook and you're probably going to have a pretty hot "Like" button.
+That's thanks to the extravagant design and the big wheels, but there's much more to this car than just that.

-Citroen was always about innovation - the original 1950s DS introduced goodies such as a hydraulic, self-leveling rear suspension and directional headlamps - but all the years of Peugeot ownership, in which the latter didn't allow it to stretch its wings, have started to show its effects on the brand's popularity.
+Citroen was always about innovation - the original 1950s DS introduced goodies such as a hydraulic, self-leveling rear suspension and directional headlamps.
+Nevertheless, all the years of Peugeot ownership, in which the latter didn't allow it to stretch its wings, have started to show its effects on the brand's popularity.

 Citroen decided that it was time for it to bring back the assets that made it famous and thus it resurrected the DS moniker.
 The first car born under this star was the DS3, a compact that managed to bring toff to the city, as we found out during our test drive.